Andrey Sheptytsky: Commemoration

 Jews who were saved thanks to actions of Andrey Sheptytsky have lobbied Yad Vashem for years to have him named Righteous Among the Nations, just as his brother Klymentiy Sheptytsky had been, but so far Yad Vashem has not done so, mostly due to concerns with his initial belief that German invaders would be better for Ukraine than the Soviet Union had been.
 In 1958 the cause for his canonization was begun, but stalled at the behest of Cardinal Stefan Wyszynski.
 Pope Francis approved his life as being one of heroic virtue on 16 July 2015, thus proclaiming him to be Venerable, the first step towards sainthood.

 The first monument to Metropolitan Andrey Sheptytsky was erected during his lifetime in 1932.
 It was destroyed by the Soviets in 1939.
 A new monument to Metropolitan Andrey Sheptytsky was inaugurated in Lviv on 29 July 2015, the 150th anniversary of his birth.

+Shepytsky is considered to be, alongside Metropolitan Eugene Hackmann of Bukovina, one of the most important religious figures of modern Ukraine.
 The Lviv National Museum, founded by Sheptytsky in 1905, now bears his name.
 The Information-Resource Center of the Ukrainian Catholic University that was opened in September 2017 also bears his name The Metropolitan Andrey Sheptytsky Center.

 On 23 August 2024, the 103rd Territorial Defense Brigade of the Armed Forces of Ukraine was named in his honor by a decree of President Volodymyr Zelenskyy.
 On 19 September 2024, the Verkhovna Rada of Ukraine voted to rename the city of Chervonohrad to Sheptytskyi in his honor as a part of the derussification campaign.